siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 ## How it Works.
 ### Game coordinates.
 The game uses three different coordinates and I will call them "World coordinates", "city coordinates" and "screen coordinates".
-The screen coordinates
+The screen coordinates as the name indicates are the window coordinates with the origin (0,0) being at the top left corner.
+The function used in the bot for the right click mouse uses this coordinate as parameters.
+A world coordinate is a pair of integers for every point in the world of the game.
+The monsters coordinates the bots extracts from memory are stored in this coordinate format.
+Finally, a city coordinate is the coordinate that you see written on top of the game screen which is unique for every point in the city only.
+The jump function the bot used uses this coordinate format.
+One thing to notice is that world coordinates and city coordinates are tilted with respect to the screen.